clintjohnsn/clintjohnsn/README.md

 # 👋 Hi, I'm Clint.
-I am a software engineer based out of Manchester, UK 🇬🇧.
+I am a software engineer with over 6 years of experience based in Manchester, UK 🇬🇧.
 Actively seeking new opportunities in **Backend Development** and **AI Engineering**.
 Reach out if you have something exciting!

 #### I'm a pro at
 ![Back-end Development](https://img.shields.io/badge/Back--end%20Development%20⚙️-303F9F?style=for-the-badge)